 - Recognizing symptoms of injury

-- How to report workplace injuries (your rights and responsibilities)
+- How to report workplace injuries (rights and responsibilities)

 - Stretching exercises to relieve strain in the hands, back, neck, shoulders, etc.